jfilatow/cursor-enablement/README.md

 - Follow a clear path from `01-basics` through advanced topics.
 - Use it for new‑hire onboarding or a one‑hour hosted session.

-### Before you start — set up Cursor for vibe coding
+### Before you start — set up Cursor for the session
-- Open Settings (gear icon bottom‑left).
+- Open Settings (gear icon top right).
 - Enable these for a faster build flow:
   - Background Agents: turn on background agents so tasks continue while you edit.
   - MCP & Integrations: allow remote servers; add Atlassian now or later.
 Keep it enabled.